Credit Cards » Credit Card Reviews » Chase Freedom Unlimited Card: 2023 Review

 In This Review..

-Let’s take a look at the benefits of the Chase Freedom Unlimited card and see if it’s the right one for your wallet or not.
+Let’s take a look at the benefits and drawbacks of the Chase Freedom Unlimited card and see if it’s the right one for your wallet or not.

-You can get a additional 1.5% cash back on everything you buy (on up to $20,000 spent in the first year)- worth up to $300 cash back bonus after signing up by spending .
+You can get a Earn a $200 bonus after you spend $500 on purchases in the first 3 months from account opening. bonus after signing up by spending .
 This bonus has a low threshold compared to other cards.

 Many of the rewards cards that offer higher rewards than Chase Freedom Unlimited have annual fees which end up eating into the rewards.
 The Chase Freedom Unlimited card does not have an annual fee.